ParabolInc/parabol/docker/stacks/single-tenant-host/README.md

 # Docker Host Single Tenant (ST)

-To run Parabol in single tenant mode (e.g. simple docker-compose on a docker host).
+To run Parabol in single tenant mode (e.g. simple docker-compose on a docker host):

-1. Build your Parabol UBI using instructions in `docker/ubi/docker-build/README.md`
+1. Build your Parabol UBI using instructions in `docker/images/parabol-ubi/README.md`
 2. Create a working `.env` from `.env.example`
 3. Update docker-compose.yaml `image: #image:tag` with your built image tag from `step (1.)`
 4. Run `docker compose --profile databases --profile parabol up -d` to deploy the local stack.
 You can run `docker compose --profile databases --profile parabol down` to terminate the local stack